nicholaszk/Deep-Learning/README.md

 * I could try adding more layers to the network to capture more context
 * With more time to perform trial and error, learning rate could become precisely optimized for a better segmentation score

+### Applying our model to other objects
+If we were to try and use our FCN for tracking other objects like dogs or cars or bicycles, our model architecture would be completely usable.
+The network layer choices for the encoder, the 1x1 convolutional layer, and the decoder would work fine.
+We wouldn't have to make any changes to our filter and upscaling parameters or where we included concatenation steps.
+The entire model would be functional.

+However, our current data and weights would NOT work.